AI Signal Processing Paradigm for Movable Antenna: From Spatial Position Optimization to Electromagnetic Reconfigurability: Introduction

 \subsection{Motivation}

 Contemporary wireless communication systems are advancing into a new era characterized by intelligence and high reconfigurability.
-Against this backdrop, spatially movable antenna (SMA) technology has attracted extensive attention as an emerging architecture, as shown in Figure \ref{Fig.gmamanual}.
+Against this backdrop, spatially movable antenna (SMA) technology has attracted extensive attention as an emerging architecture, as shown in Fig. \ref{Fig.gmamanual}.
 Unlike traditional fixed antenna (TFA) that can only passively endure the adverse impacts of random channel fading, SMA enables spatial dimension reconstruction of wireless channels by allowing flexible movement of antennas at either the transmitter or receiver \cite{1}.
 This paradigm shift from fixed to movable antennas is deemed to bring transformative opportunities for next-generation networks such as 6G.
-Studies have demonstrated that SMA systems can significantly outperform conventional TFA systems even with the same or fewer number of antennas and radio frequency (RF) chains, with significant performance advantages in terms of received signal power enhancement, interference suppression, flexible beam adjustment, and multiplexing gain \cite{2,3}.
+To support the envisioned massive connectivity and ultra-reliable low-latency communications (URLLC) in 6G \cite{gao2024compressive_iot, ding2023next, ke2021massive, gao2020compressive}, innovative antenna technologies are indispensable.
+Studies have demonstrated that SMA systems can significantly outperform conventional TFA systems even with the same or fewer number of antennas and radio frequency (RF) chains, with significant performance advantages in terms of received signal power enhancement, interference suppression, flexible beam adjustment, and multiplexing gain \cite{2,3}, which is a natural evolution from the traditional large-scale MIMO systems \cite{gao2014structured}.
 Essentially, SMA endows wireless systems with previously underutilized spatial degree of freedom (DoF).
 By dynamically adjusting antenna positions or orientations, the system can adapt to changes in the channel environment, avoid deep channel fading, and thereby achieve superior transmission conditions.
 Particularly in scenarios with a limited number of antennas, SMA can fully exploit spatial diversity and beamforming gain, thus achieving a better balance between spectral efficiency (SE) and hardware costs \cite{4}.
 Notably, the advantages of movable antennas are not confined to the communication domain.
 Recent research has also revealed their significant potential in wireless sensing \cite{buchong1,buchong2}.
-Optimizing the spatial arrangement of antenna arrays can substantially improve sensing accuracy, providing novel insights for future integrated sensing and communications (ISAC) scenarios \cite{5,6}.
+Optimizing the spatial arrangement of antenna arrays can substantially improve sensing accuracy, providing novel insights for future integrated sensing and communications (ISAC) scenarios \cite{5, gao2023integrated, liao2025integrated}.